sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/02_functionality/functionality.md

 }
 ```

 The following example demonstrates creating a system configuration file for a `"PROD"` environment and an `"EMEA"` region, named `system-PROD-EMEA.json`.
 The port for the Glue42 Gateway isn't specified, as it is set to `0` in the common system configuration file.
-The only setting that will be overridden is for the [application stores](#remote_applications__layouts) under the `"appStores"` top-level key:
+The only setting that will be overridden is for the [app stores](#remote_apps__layouts) under the `"appStores"` top-level key:

 ```json
 // system-PROD-EMEA.json